param108/profile/docs/architecture/database.md

 6. manually start the server using `systemctl` command
    - you will need admin ssh credentials to do this.

-## owner column
+## writer column

-Every table will have an `owner` column which will be a `uuid`.
+Every table will have a `writer` column which will be a `uuid`.
 This will be used primarily by the tests to avoid clashes between store tests and end-to-end flow tests.

-All teardown functions will only delete entries in the db based on the `owner` column, similarly the asserts should be based on queries using the `owner` column.
+All teardown functions will only delete entries in the db based on the `writer` column, similarly the asserts should be based on queries using the `writer` column.
 This way, even if two tests that modify tables run in parallel there will be no clash.